ndmallmann/urutau/README.md

 # Urutau

-Urutau is a modular tool developed to work with fits files and multithreading.
+Urutau is a modular pipeline tool developed to work with fits files and multithreading.

 ## Requirements

 Urutau requires Python 3.10 and the following python libraries:

-- matplotlib
+- astropy
 - pandas
 - scipy

-They are very popular libraries, but, in case they are not installed in your machine, urutau's installation should include them automatically.
+They are very popular libraries used in astronomy, but, in case they are not installed in your machine, urutau's installation should include them automatically.

 ## Installation